 \paragraph{Libraries.} A full list of libraries and the version we used is provided in the \texttt{environment.yml} file.
 The main libraries on which we build our experiments are the following: pytorch 1.11.0 \citep{NEURIPS2019_9015}, scikit-learn 0.24.1\citep{scikit-learn}, ignite 0.4.4, CUDA 10.2.89\citep{cuda}, cudNN 7.6.5\citep{chetlur2014cudnn}, gin-config 0.5.0 \citep{gin}.

-\paragraph{Infrastructure.} We follow all guidelines provided by \texttt{pytorch} documentation to ensure reproducibility of our results.
+\paragraph{Infrastructure.} We follow all guidelines provided by \texttt{pytorch} documentation to ensure the reproducibility of our results.
 However, reproducibility across devices is not ensured.
 Thus we provide here the characteristics of our infrastructure.
 We trained all models on a single \texttt{NVIDIA RTX2080Ti} with a \texttt{Xeon E5-2630v4} core.
 Training took between 3 and 10 hours for a single run.

-\paragraph{Uncertainty estimation.} We compute uncertainty estimate over a population of 10 training instances with different seeds.
+\paragraph{Uncertainty estimation.} We compute uncertainty estimates over a population of 10 training instances with different seeds.
 This widely-used approach has the advantage to account for the stochasticity of the training procedure, which we found to be predominant in early prediction tasks.
-This approach differs from other work \citep{roy2021multitask,roy2022disability,tomavsev2019,tomavsev2021} which computes uncertainty estimate over bootstrap of the test population for a single run.
-We then report 95\% confidence interval over the population mean in all experiments.
+This approach differs from other work \citep{roy2021multitask,roy2022disability,tomavsev2019,tomavsev2021} which computes uncertainty estimate by bootstrapping the test population.
+We found that using a pivot bootstrap estimator decreases confidence intervals by effectively increasing the population size.
+To be conservative with our results, we retained the former approach to compute statistics across 10 training instances.
+We report the 95\% confidence interval over the population means in all experiments.

-\paragraph{Architecture choices} We used the same architecture and hyperparameters reported to give best performance on {respiratory} and {circulatory failure} in \citet{yeche2021}.
-For these tasks, we only optimized embedding regularization parameters \citep{tomavsev2019}.
-Exact parameters are reported in Table~\ref{tab:hp-search-gru} and Table~\ref{tab:hp-search-resp}.
+\paragraph{Architecture choices} We used the same architecture and hyperparameters reported giving the best performance on {circulatory failure} in \citet{yeche2021} and only optimized embedding regularization parameters \citep{tomavsev2019}.
+Exact parameters are reported in Table~\ref{tab:hp-search-gru}.
 For {decompensation}, as we found a transformer architecture to perform better than originally proposed models \citep{harutyunyan2019multitask}, we carried out our own random search on validation AUPRC performance.
-Exact parameters for this task are reported in Table~\ref{tab:hp-search-decomp}.
+The exact parameters for this task are reported in Table~\ref{tab:hp-search-decomp}.